 OVERVIEW: A Little Hope seeks to “provide bereavement support services and grief counseling for children, teens, and young adults who have experienced the loss of a parent, sibling, or a loved one, regardless of the circumstances of the death.”

-IP TAKE: A Little Hope is a niche funder, but it gives in generous amounts within its focus area and model.
+IP TAKE: A Little Hope is a niche funder, but it gives in generous amounts within its focus area.
 Grant recipients are primarily youth camps and brick-and-mortar support centers, but there are also opportunities for other groups if the fit is right.

 The focus area of A Little Hope’s giving is narrow, but this is a funder that has deliberately expanded its giving pool.
-They reports that while the organization may have started as a funder for youth affected by World Trade Center deaths, it now has funded 92 different organizations in 38 states that collectively provide mental health and support services to more than 250,000 children, youth, and young adults--work that goes well beyond the original tragedy that sparked the nonprofit’s establishment.
+It reports that while the organization may have started as a funder for youth affected by World Trade Center deaths, it now has funded 92 different organizations in 38 states that collectively provide mental health and support services to more than 250,000 children, youth, and young adults--work that goes well beyond the original tragedy that sparked its creation.

 - Search for staff contact info and bios in PeopleFinder (paid subscribers only.)